+Candidate Information

-Candidate Information Last Name (as it appears on your passpo ort): First Name (as it app ears on your passport): Country: Work Email: Personal Email: Profile of Candidate's Organ ization Date you began working for your organiz ation Month: Select from menu Year (y уууу): Please indicate the type of organization y ou work for: Select your answer If other (please spec sify): Please indicate up to 3 (max.) main groups your organization currently works with: main human ri up to three (max.) ghts issues your rrently addresses: Please indicate up to three (max.) main types of activities your organization currently undertakes: Academic institutions (e.g. teachers, school personnel) Community-Based Organizations Children/youth Community leaders Ethnic and/or religious minorities Faith-based communities General public Government Health professionals Human rights defenders Indigenous peoples Law officials (e.g. judges, lawyers) LGBT people Media (e.g. journalists, media professionals) Migrant workers National human rights institutions (e.g. Human rights commission, ombudsman) NGOs People affected by HIV/AIDS People living in poverty People with disabilities Police, military and/or security forces Prisoners / detainees Refugees / immigrants Trainers and facilitators Women Other, please specify rights Specific catego Citizenship a Children right Disability righ Environmenta Indigenous P Freedom of or Freedom fror treatment Housing right Humanitarian Labour rights Legal rights ( process, arbi LGBT rights Migrant work Minority right Prisoners' rig Refugee right Right to deve tical rights ocial and cultural ories of rights and nationality rights ts al rights eleoples' rights opinion/information eligion/thought an torture/degrading ts a law fe.g., due trary arrest) ers rights show the district original security estion ☐ Capacity building ☐ Community / economic development ☐ Conflict resolution / peace building ☐ Democracy, civic, and citizenship education ☐ Development of HR standards/ policies ☐ Human rights education/training ☐ Legal aid and/or assistance ☐ Monitoring ☐ Advocacy ☐ Research ☐ Publications ☐ Other, please specify
+Last Name (as it appears on your passport): First Name (as it appears on your passport):

+Country: Work Email: Personal Email:

+Profile of Candidate's Organization

+Date you began working for your organization

+Month: Select from menu Year (yyyy):

+Please indicate the type of organization you work for: Select from menu If other (please spo ecify):

+up to three (max.) main sues your organization ses: Please indicate up to three (max.) main types of activities your organization currently undertakes:

+teachers, school personnel)Civil and personnel)Community-Based OrganizationsEconomic, rightsChildren/youthEconomici, rightsChildren/youthCommunity leadersEthnic and/or religious minoritiesSpecific catesFaith-based communitiesCitizenshipGeneral publicChildren rigGovernmentDisability riHealth professionalsEnvironmeHuman rights defendersIndigenousIndigenous peoplesFreedom oLaw officials (e.g. judges, lawyers)Freedom oLGBTI peopleFreedom oMedia (e.g. journalists, media professionals)HumanitariMigrant workersLabour rightNational human rights institutions (e.g. national human rightsHousing rig process, anPeople affected by HIV/AIDSMinority rig Prisoners' detaineesPolice, military and/or security forcesRefugees / immigrantsPrisoners / detaineesRight to de Right to de Right to heTrainers and facilitatorsRights of h ghts ntal rights Peoples' rights f opinion/information f religion/thought rom torture/degrading ghts an law nts s (e.g., due rbitrary arrest) ts rkers rights hts rights ghts velopment/poverty ucation od alth uman rights defenders and security ights Capacity building Community / economic development Conflict resolution / peace building Democracy, civic, and citizenship education Development of HR standards/ policies Human rights education/training Legal aid and/or assistance Monitoring Advocacy Research Publications Other, please specify

-Part I: Your Familiarity with the International Human Rights System International Human Rights Documents Legend: Rate your familiarity with each of the documents listed below by selecting the appropriate response from the drop-down menu.
-Use the 1 = Not familiar = No experience legend provided to guide you. with the document Note: The date each document was adopted or entered into force is 2 = Somewhat familiar = Limited indicated. experience with the document 3 = Familiar = Work with the document occasionally 4 = Very Familiar = Work with the document regularly Universal Declaration of Human Rights (UDHR) 1948 Select from menu International Covenant on Civil and Political Rights (ICCPR) b.
-Select from menu 1976 International Covenant on Economic, Social and Cultural Rights C. Select from menu (ICESCR) 1976 d.
-Convention on the Elimination of All Forms of Discrimination Select from menu Against Women (CEDAW) 1981 e.
+Part I: Your Familiarity with the International Human Rights System Rate your familiarity with each of the instruments Legend: listed below by selecting the appropriate response from the drop-down menu.
+Use the legend 1 = Not familiar = No experience with the instrument provided to guide you.
+Note: The date each instrument was adopted or 2 = Somewhat familiar = Limited experience with the instrument entered into force is indicated.
+3 = Familiar = Work with the instrument occasionally 4 = Very Familiar = Work with the instrument regularly a.
+Universal Declaration of Human Rights (UDHR) 1948 Select from menu International Covenant on Civil and Political Rights (ICCPR) 1976 Select from menu c.
+International Covenant on Economic, Social and Cultural Rights (ICESCR) 1976 Select from menu Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) 1981 Select from menu e.
 Convention on the Rights of the Child (CRC) 1990 Select from menu f.
-Declaration on Human Rights Defenders 1998 Select from menu 2) Which of the international treaties listed above has your country ratified?
-Check the state of ratification on UN website at http://www2.ohchr.org/english/law/docs/status.xls 3) Which of the documents listed in Question 1 above do you use most often in your work?
+Declaration on Human Rights Defenders 1998 Select from menu 2) Which of the international treaties listed above has you ur country ratified?
+Check the state of ratification on UN website at: https://treaties.un.org/Pages/Treaties.aspx?id=4&subid=A⟨=en&clang=en 3) Which of the instruments listed in Question 1 above do o you use most often in your work?
 Please list them and briefly explain how you use them.
-Do you use the UN human rights system in your work?
-E.g. Treaty bodies, Working Groups, Special Rapporteurs.
-Briefly explain how.
+4) Do you use the UN human rights system in your work? rapporteurs). ? (e.g. treaty bodies, working groups, special Briefly explain how.
+5) Which regional or national human rights instruments and/or mechanisms do you use most often in your work (e.g., African Charter on Human and Peoples Rights)?
+Please list them and briefly explain how you use them.